bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRAS/GL01/README.md

  For the **Global Positioning** capability, the validation procedure must verify that:
 > - `IfcMapConversion` entity is used to transform the local engineering coordinate system, often called world coordinate system (WCS), into the coordinate reference system of the underlying map.
 > - `IfcProjectedCRS` entity is used for representing the coordinate reference system of the map to which the map translation of the local engineering coordinate system of the engineering project relates.
+>
+> If present, all criteria listed in [Usages, Constraints & Logic](#Usages,-Constraints-&-Logic), and in the same section of precondition tests, shall be verified too.

 | **ID**  | **CRITERIA**                                      | **VALUE** | **COMMENT** |